 Please feel free to browse these pages to learn about our exciting opportunities at U. T. M., and if you have any questions, please contact me at firstname.lastname@example.org.

 NEW!!
 Follow the UTM political science faculty on Twitter!
 Our account is @POSCatUTM

 For a complete discussion of U.T.M.’s political science degree programs and degree requirements, please visit our departmental web site.

 I primarily teach courses in American government and public administration.
 I regularly teach POSC 210, American Government and Politics.
 In the area of public administration I teach POSC 314 (Intergovernmental Relations), POSC 353 Administrative Law, POSC 361 Intro to Public Administration, POSC 363 Public Budgeting and Personnel Management, and POSC 431-2 American Constitutional Law.

 In addition to my teaching areas, I am also interested in the study of judicial politics, particularly judicial selection and judicial behavior in the state and federal courts.
 See my External Links page for a list of some of my favorite courts-related sites.

 As I mentioned above, I provide pre-law advising services to students across the U. T. M. campus and serve as coordinator of our legislative internship program.
-Since 2005 I have also served as a faculty mentor for the First-Year Initiative for freshmen and other students new to U. T. M. In 2013 I proudly participated for the seventh straight year in UTM's Governor's School for the Humanities.
+Since 2005 I have participated in the First-Year Initiative for freshmen and other students new to U. T. M. Since 2007 I have proudly participated in UTM's Governor's School for the Humanities.
 I also a member of UTM's chapter of the Phi Kappa Phi honors fraternity.